Data-Hero/Bento/README.md

   hourDarkThemeActive: '18:30', // Turn on the dark theme after this hour
   hourDarkThemeInactive: '07:00', // Turn off the dark theme after this hour and before the above hour
 ```

-### Credit
-This used to be a fork of the [original Bento](https://github.com/migueravila/Bento) that now lives in it's own repository.